 AVR requests continuation of the current conservation rate design program that includes increasing block rates of three tiers for residential customers.
 AVR requests that the breakpoints be adjusted to reflect more recent consumption patterns.
 Due to the different characteristics of its non-residential customers, AVR recommends retaining the single quantity conservation rate for non-residential customers.
-The rate design uses the California Urban Water Conservation Council ("CUWCC") BMP 11 on conservation rates by using the threshold guideline of having more than 70% of its revenue generated by the commodity charge.
+The rate design uses the California Urban Water Conservation more than 70% of its revenue generated by the commodity charge.